 - loss of biodiversity;

-- increase in respiratory diseases;
+- an increase in respiratory diseases;

 - reduction of natural resources, including food for indigenous communities and local populations.